 Migrant deaths and disappearances

 Since 2014, more than 4,000 fatalities have been recorded annually on migratory routes worldwide.
-The number of deaths recorded, however, represent only a minimum estimate because the majority of migrant deaths around the world go unrecorded.
-Since 1996, more than 75,000 migrant deaths have been recorded globally.
+2023 marked the deadliest year with more than 8,000 deaths recorded, marking a decade of documenting migrant deaths.
+The number of deaths recorded, however, still represent only a minimum estimate because the majority of migrant deaths around the world go unrecorded.
 These data not only highlight the issue of migrant fatalities and the consequences for families left behind, but can also be used to assess the risks of irregular migration and to design policies and programmes to make migration safer.

 Definition

 There is a range in how migrant deaths are defined.
-The International Organization of Migration (IOM)’s Missing Migrants Project, which collates data from many different sources, records the deaths of people who die in the intentional process of migrating towards a country different from their country of residence.
+The International Organization for Migration (IOM)’s Missing Migrants Project documents deaths and disappearances of people in the process of migration towards an international destination.
 This definition is similar to that used by other initiatives, such as the Deaths at the Borders Database in Europe, except that it also includes migrants who have gone missing while traversing bodies of water on their journey.
-This approach is chosen because deaths that occur at physical borders and while en route represent a clearly definable category, and inform what migration routes are most dangerous.
-As it is often difficult to determine the migratory status of unidentified remains, those found at border crossings or on major migratory routes may be categorized as migrants based on their belongings and/or the characteristics of the death.
-For example, the death of a Honduran national who fell off a freight train in Mexico may be recorded as a migrant death due to Central American migrants’ frequent use of La Bestia freight train route to travel through Mexico to reach the United States (US) border.
+This approach is chosen because deaths that occur at physical borders and while en route represent a clearly definable category, and inform the risks that people face on different migration routes around the world.
+Unidentified remains found at border crossings or on major migratory routes may be categorized as migrants based on their belongings and the characteristics of their deaths.
+For example, the death of a Honduran national who fell off a freight train in Mexico may be recorded as a migrant death given that Central American migrants frequently use the network of freight trains, commonly known as La Bestia (The Beast) to travel through Mexico to reach the United States (US) border.
 Because these deaths often occur during irregular migration, data collection and analysis of migrant deaths are highly related to this topic.

-Other sources of data may also include deaths which are not included in IOM’s Missing Migrants Project or most other sources on migrant deaths, such as those that:
+Other sources of data may also include deaths which are not included in IOM’s Missing Migrants Project, such as those that:

 - Occur in refugee camps, detention facilities, or housing;